Split Principles: Introduction

+In Section \ref{sec:OGSplit}, we introduce the original split principle in detail and focus on its connection to trees.
+We show its equivalence at a regular cardinal $\kappa$ to the existence of a sequential tree $T\sub{}^{{<}\kappa}2$ of height $\kappa$ with no cofinal branch, and we show that the existence of a $\kappa$-Aronszajn tree is equivalent to the \emph{thin} split principle at $\kappa$.

-In Section \ref{sec:SplittingSubsetsOfKappa}, we introduce the orignial split principle in detail, and we show that if the notions of largeness used are reasonable (namely, the largeness of the sets split into is determined by a tail of the sets), then the failure of the split principle at $\kappa$ says that the corresponding splitting number is larger than $\kappa$.
-The notion of splitting number and splitting family here is the obvious generalization to arbitrary $\kappa$ of the well-known concepts at $\omega$.
-We then show that the nonexistence of a $\kappa$-list that splits unbounded subsets of a regular cardinal $\kappa$ into unbounded sets is equivalent to the weak compactness of $\kappa$, or equivalently, that the corresponding splitting number is greater than $\kappa$.
-We then show that the nonexistence of a sequence that splits stationary subsets of a regular cardinal into various classes (anything between the class of nonempty sets and the class of stationary subsets) characterizes its ineffability, and a regular cardinal $\kappa$ is almost ineffable if and only if there is no sequence that splits unbounded subsets into nonempty subsets.
-This latter characterization does not correspond to a statement about splitting numbers in any obvious way.
-We also obtain a characterization of subtle cardinals.
+In Section \ref{sec:SplittingSubsetsOfKappaAndSplittingNo} we show that if the notions of largeness used are reasonable (namely, the largeness of the sets split into is determined by a tail of the sets), then the failure of the split principle at $\kappa$ says that the corresponding splitting number is larger than $\kappa$.
+We also introduce the split principles concerning $\kappa$-sequences of subsets of some cardinal $\tau$ rather than $\kappa$-lists and show that a principle of this type holds iff there is a splitting family of size $\tau$.